vdotok/IOS-m2m/README.md

 *	After cloning is complete, go to **Demo project’s root directory** by typing `cd path_to_ 		cloned_project` and hit **Enter**
 *	Once inside the project’s root directory type `ls` (LS in small letters) and hit **Enter**.
 You 	should be able to see a file named **Podfile**
 *	Type command `pod install` > hit **Enter** and wait until the process is complete
-*	Open .xcworkspace file by double clicking it

 ### Updating  Project ID and Authentication Token
 *	Get **Project ID** and **Authentication Token** from [Admin Panel](https://userpanel.vdotok.com/login)